htmlgraphic/Apache/README.md

 ##Apache Docker

-This repo will give you a turn key, build of a Docker container for use in production OR local development.
+This repo will give you a turn key Docker container build for use in production OR local development.
 The setup includes an Apache web service, linked MySQL instance and a data container volume.

 If you found this repo you are probably looking into Docker or already have knowledge as to what Docker can help you with.
 In this repo you will find a number of complete Dockerfile builds used in **development** and **production** environments.
 Listed below is an explanation of each file